 What They Have in Common

-6 Key Differences Between a Tummy Tuck and Liposuction
+6 Key Differences Between a Tummy Tucks and Liposuction

 When considering which procedure is right for you, there are six key differences you need to consider: the results of each procedure, how long the results last, what type of anesthesia you will be put under, what you can expect during the procedure, what you can expect from the recovery process and whether you are a good candidate.

-The most important difference between a tummy tuck, also known as abdominoplasty, and liposuction is the results.
-This is the most common question we get about these procedures and it is important to understand all this as you decide which is right for you.
+The most important difference between tummy tucks, also known as abdominoplasty, and liposuction is the results.
+This is the most common question we get about these Tummy Tucks procedures and it is important to understand all this as you decide which is right for you.
 Liposuction is used to remove body fat from a trouble region, usually the lower abdomen, upper abdomen, inner and outer thighs, chest and buttocks.

 Abdominoplasty, just like liposuction, removes excess fat from the abdomen.
 However, it also removes excess skin.
 The most common reason to get an abdominoplasty is due to pregnancy, which stretches your skin and often comes with significant weight gain.
 The walls of your abdomen can even be stretched to the point of tearing during pregnancy.
 Depending on the type of abdominoplasty you receive, the walls of your rectus abdominis may be sewn together and excess skin may be removed from your upper or lower abdomen.